 and clothes herself in a Map of The Heavens.

 These are the last thoughts that I will phrase and action.
-Another irrelevant
+Not another

-‘suicide’.
-Completely insignificant – like a beautiful abandoned raindrop
+irrelevant ‘suicide’.
+Not completely insignificant – like a beautiful abandoned

 You are welcome to send it to anyone whom you think might find this thought